amperity/amperity-docs/shared/terms.rst

 .. term-title-start

-The title that precedes a full name that is associated with an individual customer record.
-For example: Mr., Mrs, and Dr.
+The title that precedes a full name that is associated with a customer, such as "Mr.", "Mrs", and "Dr".

 .. term-title-end